- About NCAS & UCN

 TO REGISTER FOR YOUR INTERNSHIP:

-After the proposal has been accepted by your faculty supervisor, you must register for the internship.
+After the proposal has been accepted by your faculty supervisor, please complete the attached form.